Roman-Malinowski/HSK_deck_creator/README.md

 # README

 This repo is meant to automatically create HSK revision decks for AnkiApp.
-French Decks are available in `xml_outputs/`.
+English and French Decks are available in `xml_outputs/`.

 To re-create your own deck, you need to download html source code of [this page](https://hsk.academy/fr/hsk-1-vocabulary-list).